 So many of the items we use in everyday life are single-use items only, and these seem to increase with celebrations.

 Anything that you only buy to be used once for your wedding day has the ability to add to the amount of waste that ends up in landfills and waterways.
 Either recycle or resell any bigger single-use items (such as your dress, centrepieces or flowers) or decide not to use the smaller ones at all.

 Ban the use of straws, glitter, helium balloons and anything else that is likely to just end up as waste.
 If you are having a wedding on a hot day or in a public place like a park, instead of giving away plastic water bottles, give custom-made re-useable ones that can double as favours.

 Remember the days when everyone got married and as they walked down the aisle they were covered in small pieces of paper confetti.
 Then these pieces of paper would end up in the gardens, waterways etc.

-Well now there are some other options to consider if you would still like the traditional of have something thrown as you make your debute as partners in life.
+Well, now there are some other options to consider if you would still like the traditional of having something thrown as you make your debute as partners in life.

 You can make confetti from leaves, which is a great DIY project, especially if you have kids.
 All you need to do is collect some leaves (maple or oak trees are the best) and hole punch the leaves.